ComedicChimera/whirlwind/docs/lifetime_model.md

 `x` will now be deleted when our function closes.

-The next two kinds of lifetimes are much simpler.
-The first is the global lifetime.
-Owners with a global lifetime are global to the current package, and resources must be explicitly elevated to the global lifetime via assignment or movement.
-Note that resources with a global owner cannot be and are never deleted; however, they can be moved (as we will see later).

-The fourth kind of lifetime is the duplicate lifetime which is essentially an owner with no lifetime at all.
-This used whenever a copy of a resource is stored in another named value.
-Note that values with a duplicate lifetime are not considered owners.

-The final kind of lifetime will be explored in the next section as will the semantics for all of the lifetimes (enumerated or not).
+The final kind of lifetime will be explored in later sections as will the semantics for all of the lifetimes (enumerated or not).

 ## Lifetime Indeterminance

 Sometimes it may not be possible for the compiler to clearly determine a lifetime for a resource.

-    func g() dyn* int {
+    func g() own dyn* int {
         let x = make int;

         if some_cond {